notBald/Avalonia86/Linux.md

 ![Tools menu](/images/Linux_2.png?raw=true)

-The VM folder can be whatever folder you please.
+The VM path can go to whatever folder you please.
 It only serves as the default folder when you don't specify a folder in the Add VM dialog.

-The 86Box folder has to point to a folder that contains an executable file that starts with the name `86Box`, exactly as typed (with the same capitalization).
+The 86Box path has to point to a folder that contains an executable file that starts with the name `86Box`, exactly as typed (with the same capitalization).

 Point Avalonia 86 to said folder.